GreenBlitz/DriversVrepSimulation-2019/README.md

 ## Features

 The simulation supports the entire 2019 game, with an option to drive couple of robots at the same time.
+In addition, the simulation offers a scoring system, which calculate the current score of each team!

 ![image](https://user-images.githubusercontent.com/25615500/51440335-bbbbd280-1cce-11e9-89d0-69c829340b5b.png)
 *View of the entire field*